 Community living makes it easy to form new relationships and foster friendships with neighbors.
 Thanks to well-thought-out designs, senior living communities are made to make connections happen throughout the campus.
 From centrally located clubhouses, fitness centers and restaurants to nature trails, gardens and tennis courts, senior living communities give residents plenty of ways to meet new people and strike up a conversation.

-Falcone fell in love with a one-story, one-bedroom corner unit at Westminster Gardens that has both a front and back door opening to “lots of trees, birds and other wildlife, and a 32-acre campus that is completely walkable,” she says.
-She also liked the idea of living in a continuing care retirement community where, if she ever needs to, she can move to assisted living on the same campus.
-“That’s a secure feeling,” she says.
+Remember Sandy?
+She fell in love with a one-story, one-bedroom corner home at Westminster Gardens, a HumanGood life plan community, that has both a front and back door opening to “lots of trees, birds and other wildlife, and a 32-acre campus that is completely walkable,” she said.